Does the price include packaging when you import custom metal parts from Vietnam?

 Conclusion

-Most Vietnamese quotes include basic packaging—but if you want export-ready cartons, anti-rust, or custom crates, you must request it upfront and confirm the costs in writing.
+Most Vietnamese suppliers include only basic packaging.
+If you need export-ready cartons, rust prevention, or branded crates, request and confirm those details clearly in your quote.

 Footnotes

-2. Overview of Vietnam’s packaging manufacturing and sourcing industry. ↩︎
+1. Overview of Vietnam’s export packaging practices. ↩︎

 SHARE TO: